influxdata/docs-v2/content/flux/v0.x/stdlib/universe/timedmovingaverage.md

 ## Parameters

 ### every
 ({{< req >}})
 Frequency of time window.

 ### period
 ({{< req >}})
-Length of each averaged time window.A negative duration indicates start and stop boundaries are reversed.
+Length of each averaged time window.

+A negative duration indicates start and stop boundaries are reversed.

 ### column

 Column to operate on.
 Default is `_value`.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Calculate a five year moving average every year